Everything You Need To Know About Lung Cancer

 The lungs are an essential part of the respiratory system.
 The respiratory system consists of a pair of lungs that also have different parts.
 The right lung has three lobes, and the left lung has two.
 A thin layer called the pleura to protect the lungs.
 Cells in the lungs do tend to change and can grow or stop behaving normally.
 Some of these cells can grow into benign, non-cancerous tumors or malignant tumors.
 These cells can destroy the nearby tissue and can also spread to other parts of the body, causing lung cancer.

 Lung cancers can be primary and secondary, depending on the location that it starts.
 Primary tumors in the lungs start locally, and secondary ones start in another part of the body and spread to the lungs.
 It is also further divided into non-small cell lung cancer and small cell lung cancer, depending on the appearance of the cancer cells under the microscope.

-- Prior history of lung cancer
+Different Types of lung cancer

-Most common symptoms of lung cancer are:
+Other types of lung cancer